Adityagnss/DMA/README.md

-# AgriMart
+# DMA - DIRECT MARKET ACCESS

-AgriMart revolutionizes the way you buy and sell agricultural products.
+DMA revolutionizes the way you buy and sell agricultural products.
 Connect directly with farmers, access fresh produce, and enjoy a seamless shopping experience.
 Empowering farmers, enhancing access.
-AgriMart – your farm-to-table solution.
+DMA – your farm-to-table solution.

 ## Table of Contents